savantcare/emr/ptclient/cts/core/crud/forms.md

 6 => form error on client side
 7 => Data sent to server to save
 8 => Data saved to server failed.
+9 => Recd from socket after successful save to database.

 Data is stored with the timeline